pypa/pipfile/README.rst

 ``Pipfile.lock`` is always to be generated and is not to be modified or constructed by a user.

 Do note how the versions of each dependency are recursively frozen and a hash gets computed so that you can take advantage of `new pip security features`_.
-Hashes are optional.
+Hashes are optional, as they can cause problems using the same lockfile across different Python versions.

 .. _`new pip security features`: https://pip.pypa.io/en/stable/reference/pip_install/#hash-checking-mode